Irrigation system mud

 1. 1

-Visually inspect your irrigation system for any obvious leaks, damaged pipes, or clogged sprinkler heads.
+Carefully inspect your irrigation system for any visible leaks, broken pipes, or other damage that could be causing the mud.

 2. 2